-Headquartered in Jacksonville, Florida, EverBank is an internet bank that has brick-and-mortar branches that were part of the acquisition of Bank of Florida in 2010.
-Those ten branches are located through the state in Clearwater, Coral Gables, Fort Lauderdale (2), Fort Myers, Jacksonville (4), and Naples.
+Currently headquartered in Jacksonville, Florida, EverBank is an internet bank that has some brick-and-mortar branches that were part of the acquisition of Bank of Florida in 2010.
+Those ten Financial Centers are located throughout the state in Boca Raton, Clearwater, Coral Gables, Fort Lauderdale, Fort Myers, Jacksonville (4), and Naples.

-Both the Yield Pledge Checking account and Yield Pledge Money Market account can be opened using EverBank’s online application or at any of the above mentioned branch locations.
+The Yield Pledge Money Market account can be opened using EverBank’s online application, or at any of the above mentioned locations.

-EverBank (FDIC Certificate # 34775) has an overall health rating of "B" at DepositAccounts.com, with a Texas Ratio of 30.65% (average), as of March 31, 2016 data.
-In the past year, EverBank has increased its total deposits by $2.95 billion, an excellent annual growth rate of 18.24%.
-Please refer to our financial overview of EverBank for more details.
+TIAA, FSB/EverBank has an overall health rating of "A" at DepositAccounts.com, with a Texas Ratio of 8.06% (excellent), as of March 31, 2017 data.
+In the past year, TIAA, FSB/EverBank has increased its total non-brokered deposits by $1.01 billion, an excellent annual growth rate of 6.87%.
+Please refer to our financial overview of TIAA, FSB/EverBank (FDIC Certificate # 34775) for more details.

 Publicly traded on the NYSE, EverBank was founded as the First Alliance Bank in 1998, and shortly afterwards acquired the Marine National Bank of Jacksonville.
 Within a year, EverBank acquired the world currency division from St. Louis’ Mercantile Bank.
-Currently, EverBank is one of the largest internet banks in the U.S., with assets in excess of $26 billion and over 500,000 customers.
+Currently, EverBank is one of the largest internet banks in the U.S., with assets in excess of $27 billion and more than 500,000 customer accounts.

 How the Yield Pledge Money Market Compares

-When compared to the 111 Money Market Accounts tracked by DepositAccounts.com that are available nationally, EverBank’s Yield Pledge Money Market 1st Year APY currently ranks second.
+When compared to the 172 Money Market Accounts tracked by DepositAccounts.com that are available nationwide, EverBank’s Yield Pledge Money Market 1st Year APY currently ranks second.